The New Adventures of Mighty Mouse and Heckle & Jeckle: Production

 CBS was looking to bring Mighty Mouse back to television for the first time since Mighty Mouse Playhouse went off the air in 1967.
 They had purchased the Terrytoons studio back in 1955 and eventually closed it in 1972.
 Without an animation studio of their own to produce new content, they licensed out their works to Filmation.

 In the Mighty Mouse segments, Mighty Mouse protected the world and his love interest, Pearl Pureheart, from the evil machinations of Oil Can Harry and his new bumbling henchman, Swifty, a fat cat who could still run extremely fast.
 Their encounters could happen in any time period, with Pearl and the villains adopting roles specific for the era, though Mighty Mouse remained the same.

 Several changes were made to the Mighty Mouse formula for Filmation's series.
 The characters' operatic dialogue from the theatrical shorts was removed because producer Norm Prescott did not think that it would be acceptable to contemporary audiences.
 It was also removed to reduce the necessity to hire additional actors that could sing for roles that producer Lou Scheimer would fill in the various episodes (although Mighty Mouse would still belt some lines out, like his catchphrase, "Here I come to save the day!").

 Filmation also abandoned the faux serialization tradition of starting off each entry as if it were a continuation of some non-existent previous part.
 Instead, events would unfold as Mighty Mouse usually watched for trouble through a giant telescope from his fortress on a cheese-like planet in space.
 One all-new story, the science fiction serial "The Great Space Chase", was serialized across the entire season in 16 parts.
 In keeping with broadcast standards of the time, the violence was toned down or non-existent.

 For the Heckle and Jeckle segments, the magpies' antics were toned down to reduce their malevolent and sadistic nature, though they still remained somewhat madcap in their antics, particularly with fourth wall breaks.
 Jeckle was portrayed as the smarter of the pair.
-The series introduced a new segment, Quacula.
+The series also introduced a new segment, Quacula.
 Quacula was a pale blue vampire duck with a Daffy Duck-like bill and fangs, dressed in a blue jacket and a black cape with a red lining, who slept by day in a white egg-shaped coffin, in the basement of a house owned by an anthropomorphic bear named Theodore.
 Every night Quacula would rise from his coffin and try to terrify Theodore and others, but he would never really succeed; his antics tended to be more comical than frightening.
 Also, Theodore would come up with one plan after another to rid himself of Quacula, but always fail to do so.

 Each hour of The New Adventures of Mighty Mouse and Heckle & Jeckle consisted of two Mighty Mouse cartoons, two Heckle and Jeckle cartoons, one Quacula cartoon, and one episode of "The Great Space Chase".
 Also included were "Mighty Mouse Environmental Bulletins" and Heckle and Jeckle's "Homonyms" (to add a little educational karma).